Rare Disease Day 28 February 2018

 - to engage people who use our services in quality improvement and service development.

 Group members might, for example, be asked to review patient information that is given to people taking part in clinical trials.
 They will be notified about opportunities to take part in trial management or research priority setting.
 They might be invited to suggest quality improvement initiatives, or to comment on their experience of an aspect of our service.
 There are opportunities here to get involved in our research as a patient or a member of the public.

 To find out more:

-The OCH will work with its partners to raise funds to improve outcomes for patients with inherited and acquired diseases and disorders of the blood.
+The OCH works with its partners to raise funds to improve outcomes for patients with inherited and acquired diseases and disorders of the blood.

 The Oxford Hospitals Charity supports the different departments and wards of Oxford University Hospitals, helping to provide the best medical equipment, research and facilities for our patients and staff.

 We thank the Oxford Biomedical Research Centre for its support in enabling the establishment of the Oxford Centre for Haematology.